-If you already had 4 extra months to file because you were "out of the country" (explained later) when your return was due, then use this form to ask for an additional 2 months to file.
+If you have been granted an extra 4 months to file because you were "out of the country" (explained later) when your return was due, then use this form to ask for an additional 2 months to file.

 Filing Your Tax Return - You may file the income tax return at any time before the extended due date.
 But remember, Form D-410 does not extend the time to pay the tax.
 If you do not pay the amount due by the original due date, you will owe interest.
 You may also be charged penalties.